 Guest talk from Tom Wilson, Head of Collection and Research, Design Museum.

-Delegates receive complementary tickets to a Design Museum exhibition.
+Delegates receive complementary tickets to the Design Museum exhibition:

 Disclaimer: The information given is accurate at the time of publication, however, the RCA reserves the right to amend the described course as circumstances dictate.